 - progressing the requirements related to the Free, Prior and Informed Consent of affected Indigenous Peoples.

 The Norton Rose Fulbright team that advised the EPA was led by partners Milana Chamberlain (London), Ray Chartier (Calgary), Bob Comer (Denver), Gavin Scott (Brisbane), and Tina Costas (Durban).

-The Norton Rose Fulbright team commented:
+Norton Rose Fulbright partner Ray Chartier commented:

 “Sustainability is a primary concern for all major institutions and corporations.
 Environmental and social issues are moving from the remit of corporate and social responsibility departments into the portfolio of Chief Risk and Compliance Officers and General Counsels and corresponding risks are increasingly treated as legal and financial risks of our clients.
 The updated project-related sustainability framework in the form of EP4 is a step towards the development of better understanding of and focus on the most pressing environmental and social issues in projects.”

 On the occasion of the launch, the Chair of the EP Association Steering Committee, Nigel Beck of Standard Bank, said:

 “For 15 years, the EPs has been the leading framework insuring that the environmental and social impacts of large-scale project finance deals are minimised and managed responsibly.
 EP4 responds to a rapidly changing sustainable finance landscape and pushes our members further than before."

 Norton Rose Fulbright advises clients across all sectors on ESG risks and compliance measures, helping businesses manage their risks more effectively while becoming more competitive in the market.
 The firm has extensive knowledge of sustainable performance-related laws and regulations, standards and initiatives and members of its global ESG group are able to advise clients on fulfilling their corporate ESG commitments.